-When light turns green at the traffic light and you’re ready to go you will want to increase the distance between you and the car behind you.
-To do so you’ll need reach hire RPM quickly, engine will scream, people will think you are racing them and cops don’t like that.
-If your goal is to enjoy the ride at moderate noise levels be prepared for cars to breath down your neck.
+When the light turns green at the traffic light and you’re ready to go you will want to increase the distance between you and the car behind you.
+To do so you’ll need to reach higher RPM quickly, the engine will scream, people will think you are racing them and cops don’t like that.
+If your goal is to enjoy the ride at moderate noise levels – be prepared for cars to breathe down your neck.

-If you are doing 60 mph on two lane road and need to pass a car in front of you by going into oncoming traffic lane, you will notice that bike takes a few seconds to accelerate and pass the car quickly.
-Of course if car is doing 20 miles below speed limit that should be no problem, but if car is just below the speed limit and you want to pass fast, it won’t be fast.
+If you are doing 60 mph on a two-lane road and need to pass a car in front of you by going into the oncoming traffic lane, you will notice that bike takes a few seconds to accelerate and pass the car quickly.
+Of course, if the car is doing 20 miles below the speed limit that should be no problem, but if the car is just below the speed limit and you want to pass fast, it won’t be fast.

 Overall, the amount of power is sufficient to get you killed, but it lacks that “instant power” in moments you need it.